Board Of Trustees

 Bill Hoppin, President

-Bill joins the Throckmorton Theatre Board of Directors with extensive experience and a passion for sustaining Marin’s rich artistic and cultural heritage.
-Bill is on the board of The Mill Valley Fall Arts Festival, having served as President of the board from 2015-’16.
+Bill Hoppin joined the Throckmorton Theatre Board of Trustees with extensive experience and a passion for sustaining Marin’s rich artistic and cultural heritage.
+Bill is on the board of the Mill Valley Fall Arts Festival, having served as President of the board from 2015-’16.
 Currently, Bill is Executive Vice President of Sales, Marketing, and Alliances at TalkIQ.
 He is also Vice President at Atomic, a company of engineers and entrepreneurs who build and operate the next generation of great companies.
 Bill is a true executive management professional (sales/marketing, business development, fund raising, and general management) specializing in taking pre-sales start ups to revenue, profitability, and liquidity.
 He is also interested in technology aligned with millennial habits that can help create real and meaningful communities.